circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 - Filter 'Lidmaatschapsbijdrage particulieren' on '70' > Set Custom field 'Lidmaatschapsbijdrage' to '70 - met deze optie steunt u ons heel erg'.
 - Filter 'Lidmaatschapsbijdrage particulieren' on '100' > Set Custom field 'Lidmaatschapsbijdrage' to '100 - u bent een kanjer'.

-* Note: The bulk actions to set the new profilefield only work when I temporarily remove the 'Load values script' ('contribution scales) from the profile field and put it back afterwards.

 Some users have been moved from a consumer group to a companies group or vice versa.
 To find them, create a new Bulk action and filter on all 'Bedrijven' groups AND all values for 'Lidmaatschapsbijdrage particulieren'.
 If you find users, set the Lidmaatschapsbijdrage field so it reflects what they choose in the old field.
 And do the same vice versa filtering users on all 'Particulieren' groups AND all values for 'Lidmaatschapsbijdrage bedrijven'.
 On test this resulted in 2 users, for which I set the new Lidmaatschapsbijdrage to the default 40.

-Don't forget to set the Load values script back on the Lidmaatschapsbijdrage profile field after you have run all bulk actions.
+After running all bulk actions, set the Load values script 'contribution scales' on the Lidmaatschapsbijdrage profile field.

+Add permissions for the new profile field so members can fill in the field at registration and see/change it in their profile.
+- Product 'Algemeen voor iedereen (behalve UE)' > 'My profile fields': Add At registration, Visible and Editable for 'Lidmaatschapsbijdrage'.

+Make sure no new users were made between running the bulk actions and adding the field to the 'Algemeen voor iedereen (behalve UE)' Product.
+If there are, manually fill in the new contribution field for those users, based on the chosen option in the old contribution field.

 Remove the permissions for the two old contribution fields that were specific for companies and consumers:
 - Product 'Algemeen (voor particulieren)' > 'My profile fields': Remove all permissions for 'Lidmaatschapsbijdrage particulieren'.